-A. All questions concerning the Ultra UV system should be directed to your supplier first.
-If the supplier is unable to answer your questions, by all means contact Ultraviolet Pools by any of the methods indicated in any of the Contact Us links on this website.
+A. All questions concerning the Ultra UV system and the UV-C50 system can be directed to Ultraviolet Systems Inc. We will be happy to address any questions you might have concerning UV and Pool/spa sanitation.
+By all means contact Ultraviolet Pools by any of the methods indicated in any of the Contact Us links on this website.
 Ultraviolet Pools will be pleased to answer any product, technical, or general questions in the shortest time possible.
 Questions not involving the UV unit or regarding pond operation should be directed to the pond supplier who is an expert in those areas.

-A. Due to the high quality of each component and the system itself, Ultraviolet Pools is proud to offer one of the industries most generous warranties on its Ultra UV system.
-Consult the Ultra UV Limited Warranty for specific details.
+A. Due to the high quality of each component and the system itself, Ultraviolet Systems is proud to offer one of the industries most generous warranties on its Ultra UV and UV-C50 systems.
+Consult the Ultra UV Limited Warranty and the UV-C50 warranty for specific details.

 A. Yes.
-Unlike other warranties that only cover part of the lamp life, Ultraviolet Pools covers the lamp for the full 13,000 hour useful life, as stated in the Ultra UV Limited Warranty.
+Unlike other warranties that only cover part of the lamp life, Ultraviolet Systems covers the lamp for the full 13,000 hour useful life, as stated in the Ultra UV Limited Warranty.

-A. The Ultra UV pool sanitizer is made from polymeric materials throughout and is compatible with pools equipped with salt chlorine generators.
+A. The Ultra UV pool sanitizer and the UV-C50 pool sanitizer is made from polymeric materials throughout and is compatible with pools equipped with salt chlorine generators.
 Due to the bacteria killing capability of the UV system, the pool owner need not generate as much chlorine as would be required without a UV system, so the salt level in the pool can be reduced and the chlorine generation setting can be lowered.
 A little trial and error will show the pool owner what salt generator settings are best for their pool.
-Note: If the pool is operated with Sea water, contact your Ultraviolet Pools supplier or Ultraviolet Pools for information regarding selection of the proper UV system for Salt Water application.
+Note: If the pool is operated with Sea water, contact your Ultraviolet Systems supplier or Ultraviolet Systems Inc. for information regarding selection of the proper UV system for Salt Water application.

-A. The Ultra UV system has been designed to operate in both an indoor and outdoor environment, and is fully protected from the elements.
+A. The Ultra UV and UV-C50 systems have been designed to operate in both an indoor and outdoor environment, and is fully protected from the elements.
 With a 100% polymeric exterior, no chance of rust or corrosion is present.
 However, to keep the system looking new over its life, some protection from adverse weather (sun, rain) is recommended.
-Note: The UV system must not be allowed to freeze.
+Note: The UV system and the UV-C50 system must not be allowed to freeze.
 Damage to the internal components, accessories, or even breakage of the reactor vessel itself can occur, and this is not covered under the Limited Warranty.